hydradatabase/docs/centralize-data/stream/segment.md

 ![](https://segment.com/docs/connections/destinations/catalog/images/syncsched.png)

-### Security <a href="#security" id="security"></a>

-To make sure your Postgres database is secure:

-* Log in with a user that has read and write permissions so that Segment can write to your database.
-* Allowlist the Segment IP (`52.25.130.38/32`).
-Otherwise, Segment can’t load your data.
-* Create a service user that has `read/write` permissions.
-* Always require SSL/TLS and make sure your data warehouse can only accept secure connections.
-Segment only connects to your data warehouse using SSL/TLS.
+## Security

-#### Database set up - Service user and permissions <a href="#database-set-up---service-user-and-permissions" id="database-set-up---service-user-and-permissions"></a>
+### Database user and permissions

 Once you have your Hydra database running, you should do a few more things before connecting the database to Segment.

-Your database probably has an `admin` username and password.
+The default username and password gives Segment full access to your database.
 While you _could_ give these credentials directly to Segment, for security purposes you should instead create a separate “service” user.
 Do this for any other third-parties who connect with your database.
 This helps isolate access, and makes it easier to audit which accounts have done what.

-To use the SQL commands here, [connect to your database using a command line tool](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/UsingWithRDS.IAMDBAuth.Connecting.AWSCLI.PostgreSQL.html) such AWSCLI or psql Client.
+To use the SQL commands here, connect to your Hydra database with your preferred Postgres client, like psql.

 ```
--- this command creates a user named "segment" that Segment will use when connecting to your Redshift cluster.
+-- this command creates a user named "segment" that Segment will use when connecting to Hydra
 CREATE USER segment WITH PASSWORD '<enter password here>';

 -- allows the "segment" user to create new schemas and temporary tables on the specified database.
 GRANT CREATE, TEMPORARY ON DATABASE <enter database name here> TO segment;
 ```

-#### Browse & Query
+## Browse & Query

 And now the fun part - browsing and querying the data!